wavegate/obsidian_vault/Neuroengineering/mathematics for machine learning.md

 quantification of uncertainty is the realm of [[probability theory]]

-to train machine learning models, we typically find parameters that maximize some performance measure many optimization techniques require the concept of a gradient, which tells us the direction to which to search for a solution
+to train machine learning models, we typically find parameters that maximize some performance measure many optimization techniques require the concept of a gradient, which tells us the direction to which to search for a solution [[vector calculus]]

+[[optimization]] to find maxima/minima of functions